 Original Correction A student should never be late to class.
-If he is consistently tardy, his teacher will not respect him.
+If he is consistently tardy, he will not be respected by his teacher.
 Mankind has achieved many things in the last century.
 A scientist is expected to present his findings in an objective manner.
 Mailmen have to deliver the mail six days a week, rain or shine.
 A nurse is trained to take care of her patients' emotional and physical needs.
+AL CELEBRATION · 1914-2014 THE UNIV ERSITY OF TEXAS AT EL PASO